-Stuart Schwartz, a partner of ScottHulse for more than 30 years and a member of the firm’s Board of Directors, practices in the area of commercial litigation, creditors’ rights, and international litigation.
+Stuart Schwartz, a partner of ScottHulse for more than 30 years, practices in the area of commercial litigation, creditors’ rights, and international litigation.

 Mr. Schwartz is one of four Texas attorneys Board Certified in Creditors’ Rights Law by the American Board of Certification and serves on its national Board of Directors.
 He represents both secured and unsecured creditors in actions for debt, garnishment, sequestration, execution, attachment, turnover, and other creditor causes of action and methods of relief.
 Mr. Schwartz is a Fellow in the Litigation Counsel of America.
 Membership is awarded to less then one-half of one percent of American lawyers and is by invitation only.
 Fellows are selected based on effectiveness and accomplishment in litigation, both at the trial and appellate levels, and superior ethical reputation.